amzn/amzn-drivers/kernel/linux/ena/README.rst

 Increasing LLQ entry size to 256 bytes, allows a maximum header size of 224 bytes.
 This comes with the penalty of reducing the number of LLQ entries in the TX queue by 2 (i.e. from 1024 to 512).
-This feature is supported on EC2 4th and 5th generation instance-types, with 6th
+This feature is supported from EC2 4th generation instance-types.
-generation coming soon.

 The entry size can be toggled by enabling/disabling the large_llq_header devlink param and reloading the driver to make it take effect, e.g.